 How diverse is your supplier base?
 If your AP team processes invoices from a small, stable set of suppliers with consistent formats, template-based OCR can handle extraction reliably.
 You build a template per layout, maintain a manageable library, and move on.
 But if you receive invoices from hundreds of suppliers — or onboard new vendors regularly — every new format means a new template.
 IDP's template-free extraction eliminates that maintenance cycle entirely, reading unfamiliar layouts without manual configuration.

 Do you need header data or line-item detail?
-This is one of the sharpest dividing lines in the IDP vs OCR accounts payable decision.
+This is one of the sharpest dividing lines for AP teams choosing between OCR and IDP.
 Workflows that only require header-level fields (invoice number, date, vendor name, total amount) sit comfortably within OCR's capabilities.
 Workflows that depend on line-item capture for spend analysis, GL coding, or audit trails need the structural understanding that IDP provides.
 OCR reads characters; it does not parse table hierarchies, multi-line descriptions, or quantity-price-tax relationships across inconsistent formats.

 What validation happens between extraction and booking?
 If your team manually reviews every invoice before it enters the ERP, OCR's lack of built-in validation is a manageable gap — humans are the validation layer.
 But if your process requires automated matching against purchase orders, tax calculation checks, or business rule enforcement before data reaches your accounting system, IDP handles that validation natively.
 Bolting those checks onto raw OCR output means custom scripting, fragile integrations, and ongoing maintenance.

 What are your volume and growth projections?
 Low-volume environments absorb OCR's manual overhead without major pain.
 Twenty invoices a day with five supplier formats is a different problem than two thousand invoices a day with three hundred formats.
-As volume grows or supplier mix shifts, template maintenance and manual correction costs scale linearly with OCR.
-IDP's marginal cost per document drops as volume increases because the model handles new layouts without incremental configuration.
-The crossover point varies, but teams planning for growth should model total handling cost, not just license cost.
+OCR may be cheaper upfront, but template maintenance, manual correction, and exception handling scale with format variety.
+IDP has higher platform and integration cost, so teams planning for growth should model total handling cost, not just license cost.
+Before committing to a rollout, review common reasons IDP implementations fail to scope the project realistically.
 Some teams start with a hybrid approach: OCR handles the high-volume, standardized formats where templates are reliable, while IDP processes the variable invoices that break template-based extraction.
-This lets you contain costs while eliminating the worst manual rework.

 Where does the extracted data go?
 Downstream integration requirements often tip the decision.
 If extracted invoice data feeds directly into an ERP or accounting platform, that system expects structured, validated fields — not raw text that might contain misread characters or misaligned columns.
 IDP produces output that maps cleanly to ERP schemas.
 OCR output typically requires an intermediate normalization step, which adds latency and another failure point.